RaulPPelaez/Naga_KeypadMapper/README.md

 # Razer Key Mapper for Linux
 ..also can accept other devices they're simply untested.
 Contact me for adding devices.

+This should be easy to install just run sh install.sh from inside the directory.
+If there is an error about config files just copy it to your /home/.naga/

 Run in root if there is an error accessing the device, also look up naga -debug it'll give all the info you need most of the time.

 Map razer naga devices keys with the config file : `keyMap.txt` under `$HOME/.naga/`